Feeds:

 Wednesday Wisdom

-Seed tomorrow with wise planning today!
+Seed tomorrow with wise responsibility today!

 Life is calling . . .
-Today’s the day . . .
-Make this moment matter!!
+Today’s the day!

 www.marilynnsemonick.com